INLA-RF: A Hybrid Modeling Strategy for Spatio-Temporal Environmental Data: Simulation studies

 \section{Simulation studies}

-To evaluate the performance of our hybrid modeling approaches (described in Algorithm~\ref{alg:SPDE_RF_1} and~\ref{alg:SPDE_RF_2}), we conduct two simulation studies.
-The first is a spatio-temporal example which compares the INLA-RF1 algorithm against a spatio-temporal model with no hybridization.
+To evaluate the performance of the INLA-RF algorithms, we conduct two simulation studies.
+The first is a spatio-temporal example which compares the INLA-RF1 algorithm with a spatio-temporal LGM with no hybridization and with the standard RF algorithm.
 The second is a purely temporal scenario designed to assess the INLA-RF2 approach in modeling temporal discontinuities.
+In this simulation study, the comparison focuses on the benchmark INLA-based model only, since the aim is to assess the ability of INLA-RF2 to improve the posterior inference of a given Bayesian latent field through a targeted local correction.
+In this setting, a standard RF model is not a directly comparable benchmark, as it does not operate on the same latent component nor provide inference on the same posterior quantities.